-Earlier, when you used the Facebook website to create a post, it was automatically published on your news feed.
-Now, you get two options: News Feed and Create a story.
+Earlier, Facebook had only one option.
+Everything was published on your news feed.
+Now, you see two options: News Feed and Create a story.
 What's the difference between them?
 Find the answer in this post.

-Even though the default option is News Feed only, the Your Story option leaves many confused.
+Create a story option leaves many confused.
 If you are one of them, don’t worry for you aren’t alone.
-Many Facebook (FB) users have been left wondering about the difference between the News Feed and Your story options.
+Many Facebook (FB) users have been left wondering about the difference between the content on News Feed and Stories.

 So, in this post, we will go on a ride exploring the differences between them and also tell you which one to use.